 One of the benefits of online learning is that it allows you to maintain a flexible schedule.
 Attending traditional classes, in addition to working, makes it harder to plan a schedule.
 With online courses, however, you can study at home or in any public space with internet access.
-It is also good to study with an organisation that offers a variety of courses and interactive workshops, as well as great support to their students.
+It is also good to study with an organisation that offers a variety of courses as well as great support to their students.

 It is not always easy to balance work, study and other areas of your life.